aboucaud/deeplearning4astro_labs_2019/labs/README.md

-This folder contains the necessary data for practice days 1 and 2.
+This folder contains all required material for the tuotrial sessions.
-- The shallow folder refers to "classical" machine learning (Monday)
+- The morphology fodler will be used for Monday and Tuesday Sessions
-- The deep folder refers to deep learning (Tuesday)
+- The deblending folder will be used for Wednesday to Friday sessions